hackolade/fetch/README.md

 ## Test automation

-If your OS is **Linux or MacOS**, then you can run the command below to execute the automated tests.
+You can run the command below to execute the automated tests.

 ```sh
 npm run docker:test
 ```

 :warning: Those tests validate the behavior of the library in Docker/Linux.
-Validating the library for MacOS and Windows involve manual steps that are documented below.
+Validating the behavior of the library in MacOS and Windows involve manual steps that are documented below.

 ## Test overview